 There’s a lot of hustle & bustle with folks sitting down to eat and many grabbing bags of burgers to go.

-I also ordered a hot dog, which also received a nice crispy char from the oil bath.
+Squozed means that you’d like to have your patty drained of all the excessive oil via spatula, and unsquozed with everything intact is the way to have it.
+I also ordered a hot dog, which received a nice crispy char from the oil bath.

 The crispy char on the burger is the first thing I notice.
-It is not burned in any way since I know that will be everyone’s first thoughts when looking at it.
+It is not burned in any way since I know that will be everyone’s first thought when looking at it.

-My friends in South Florida will understand when I say the consistency of the patty is like that of a croqueta.
+My friends in South Florida will understand when I say the patty’s consistency is like that of a croqueta.
 It’s a match made in heaven since I love croquetas.

 Dovie’s has been around for over 70 years.
 They’re doing things their way, and you can only hope Dovie’s will never change.

-107 W 4th St
+107 W 4th Street

 Facebook – https://www.facebook.com/profile.php?id=103716266366365

 Thursday 8:30 am – 3:00 pm